sachinjat2802/sachinjat2802/README.md

 <br/>

-👨🏾‍💻 Behold, I wield the title of Backend Developer at the prestigious Sunfocus Solutions Pvt Ltd.
+- 👨🏾‍💻 Behold, I wield the title of Backend Developer at the prestigious Sunfocus Solutions Pvt Ltd. </span>
-🌱 A seeker of knowledge, I embark on a journey to master the secrets of Nest.js.
+- 🌱 A seeker of knowledge, I embark on a journey to master the secrets of Nest.js</span>
-❤️ My heart finds joy in the art of Proof of Concept, where innovation knows no bounds.
+- ❤️ My heart finds joy in the art of Proof of Concept, where innovation knows no bounds.</span>
-⚡ My domain of expertise includes APIs, Sockets, Blockchain, and the awe-inspiring realms of AWS.
-I fearlessly lead the charge, pushing boundaries
-    and venturing beyond my limits.
+- ⚡  My domain of expertise includes APIs, Sockets, Blockchain, and the awe-inspiring realms of AWS.
+I fearlessly lead the charge, pushing boundaries and venturing beyond my limits.</span>
-   Stay tuned as I continue to shape the future with my skills and passion! 🚀
+        Stay tuned as I continue to shape the future with my skills and passion! 🚀</span>

 <br />